arunjose14/Cucumber_Selenium/README.md

 CUCUMBER SELENIUM JAVA FRAMEWORK
 ===============================
-Dependencies are - > Maven , TestNg , Apacge poi for Excel and Cucumber.
+Dependencies are - > Maven , TestNg , Apache poi for Excel and Cucumber.

 Test data can be stored and retrived from testDataFile.properties Locators are stored in Mobileocators.xlxs